 Installed fridges, freezers, or other expensive equipment that you wouldn’t want to lose at your properties?
 We can source cover for furniture and white goods, and provide compensation for replacements.

 Loss of Rent Cover

 If an insured event makes your property uninhabitable, we’ll find you cover for loss of rent, ensuring your business doesn’t suffer.
 Cover is available for 12, 24 or 36 months.

 Protect your commercial properties from a wide range of risks and perils

-Whether your business owns factories, warehouses, office buildings or retail units our team of business insurance specialists can provide you with quotes for a range of covers.
-Our Commercial Property Owners Insurance is designed with commercial landlords in mind with cover typically insuring against damage to the building and certain fixed contents, offering protection in the event of losses caused by incidents such as fire, flood, storm, lightening damage as well as accidental damage to name but a few.
-With commercial property insurance from The Insurance Octopus in place your landlord’s business is covered against a wide range of potentially unexpected events, enabling you to do what you do best: run your business.
+Whether your business owns factories, warehouses, office buildings or retail units our team of business insurance specialists can source and find you quotes for a range of covers.
+Commercial Property Owners insurance is designed with commercial landlords in mind with cover typically insuring against damage to the building and certain fixed contents, offering protection in the event of losses caused by incidents such as fire, flood, storm, lightening damage as well as accidental damage to name but a few.
+With commercial property insurance through The Insurance Octopus your landlord’s business is covered against a wide range of potentially unexpected events, enabling you to do what you do best: run your business.

 What your Commercial Property Insurance policy includes

 Property Owners Liability might not seem necessary at first; with many landlords expecting their tenants to have their own Public Liability cover in place should an accident involving the public occur.
 However as a landlord and commercial property owner you are in fact liable should injury or property damage be caused due to negligence.
 This means if your property is not adequately maintained and a claim arises due to your negligence in maintaining the property, you will in fact be liable.

 Property Owners Liability cover is available with limits of 1m, 2m, 5m or 10m.